empriselab/RCareWorld/README.md

 # Install guide

-If you are preceeding immediately after the "Clone this repo" step, navigate back to the RCareWorld directory.
+If you are preceeding immediately after the "Cloning the Hackathon Repo" step, navigate back to the RCareWorld directory.
 Example commands: `cd ~/RCareWorld`

 If you already have anaconda installed our your system, skip installing `install_conda`.